trimerge/trimerge/README.md

 merger(s1, s2, s3); // => { hello: 1, there: 2 }
 ```

+## Publishing

+To publish a new version of the package to npm, create a new release on GitHub with tag `vX.Y.Z` matching the current version number.

 ## License

 Based on MIT licensed code from [node-diff3](https://github.com/bhousel/node-diff3).